 Michigan’s Upper Thumb is full of colorful history—from the boomtowns of the 1800s lumber era to the resorts and vacation homes of today.
-The area has long been acknowledged as an active paranormal region and has been the subject of books, film, and television.
+The Upper Thumb is full of abandoned places in Michigan and has long been acknowledged as an active paranormal country It has been the subject of books, film, and television.
 Here are the most active haunted Michigan Thumb sites in the area.

 Haunted Michigan Thumb Table of contents

 - #3 The Old (Colony) Bay Port Cemetery

 - #4 Bay Port’s Sweet Dreams Inn

 - #5 The Site of the Haunted Bay Port Hotel

 - #6 Port Crescent Cemetery

 - #7 The Bruce Mansion – Brown City

 - #8 The Abandoned Albert E. Sleeper Mansion in Bad Axe

 - Related Haunted and Abandoned Michigan Places